Creating a LoadBalancer Service

 String

 Whether to enable the ELB health check.
+If this annotation is not added, the health check is enabled by default.

-- Enabling health check: Leave blank this parameter or set it to on.
+- Enabling health check: Leave this parameter blank or set it to on.

 - Disabling health check: Set this parameter to off.